anujteotia/SeleniumPOMExtentReport/README.md

 # Selenium - Page Object model Test Automation Framework
 Selenium tests using Page-Object-Model running on TestNG framework.
-It shows how it can be used in selenium to automate any application. testNG is used as test Framework.
+It shows how it can be used in selenium to automate any application.

 ### Dependencies
 	Java and Maven